To the best of

 add 4 ounces of chicken livers per 3 lb of meat/bones/skin.

-A cat's natural diet is extremely
+Keep in mind that a cat's natural diet is extremely

 low in fiber.
 Contrary to popular